MBALearnsToCode/MBALearnsToCode/docs/myBlogs/20150924_NonTraditionalMBAMidPointLookBack.md

-With great guidance from our seniors [**Andrew Edelman**](http://www.linkedin.com/in/andrewedelman) and [**Rafi Nulman**](http://www.linkedin.com/pub/rafi-nulman/a/457/210), who'd already laid some valuable ground work the year before, we worked with Booth's program officers to formally launch [**Booth Analytics Club**](http://groups.chicagobooth.edu/Analytics/home) in early 2015.
+With great guidance from our seniors [**Andrew Edelman**](http://www.linkedin.com/in/andrewedelman) and [**Rafi Nulman**](http://www.linkedin.com/pub/rafi-nulman/a/457/210), who'd already laid some valuable ground work the year before, we coordinated with Booth's program officers to formally launch [**Booth Analytics Club**](http://groups.chicagobooth.edu/Analytics/home) in early 2015.

-Our Club is still young and we have tons of things to have to do going forward, but we have been elated with how fast the membership base had been expanding, with the total now standing at about 100 members across Booth's Full-Time, Evening and Weekend MBA programs.
+Our Club is still young and we have tons of things to have to do going forward, but we are elated with how fast the membership base has been expanding, with the total now standing at about 100 members across Booth's Full-Time, Evening and Weekend MBA programs.